leonism/JAM-stack/README.md

 ## Tutorial

 You can [watch this video](https://youtu.be/4wD00RT6d-g) to see how Kevin uses Eleventy, Netlify, and Netlify CMS to create a full-featured blog site built entirely with static files.

+## More

+…or create a new repository on the command line echo "# tailwindcss-html-css" >> README.md git init git add README.md git commit -m "first commit" git branch -M main git remote add origin https://github.com/leonism/tailwindcss-html-css.git git push -u origin main

+…or push an existing repository from the command line git remote add origin https://github.com/leonism/tailwindcss-html-css.git git branch -M main git push -u origin main

+…or import code from another repository
+You can initialize this repository with code from a Subversion, Mercurial, or TFS project.